 Q3 How to develop a business blog?
 Is blogging for any niche?

-Ask questions.
+Then ask questions.
 Talk to sales.
 Talk to partners.
 Talk to customers.
 Talk to execs.
 Talk to non-closed prospects.

 Talk to everyone.
 Gather as much information as possible, and make a plan to bring those voices forward.

-This goes with @jessytroy’s question too, it’s not just answering questions, it’s about anticipating in them.
+It’s not just answering questions, it’s about anticipating in them.

 The blog can be used to handle objections, showcase company culture, give advice, highlight trends, and brag on customers.